K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 # Setup NGINX To Run PHP

-## Configuring NGINX & FPM
+## Notes on NGINX and PHP-FPM

 NGINX has built-in support for proxying requests to a FastCGI process, but it does not provide a built-in FastCGI process manager.
 For that, we will be using the standard PHP-FPM utility.

-NGINX has a good document on setting up WordPress in NGINX [here](https://www.nginx.com/resources/wiki/start/topics/recipes/wordpress/).
+NGINX has a good document on setting up [WordPress in NGINX](https://www.nginx.com/resources/wiki/start/topics/recipes/wordpress/).
 Since WordPress is written in PHP, this can be used as the basis for setting up PHP with NGINX on IBM i.

 ### Setting up NGINX

+Install NGINX from the Open Source Package Manager.

-First, we need to creat an NGINX configuration.
-Since there's no wizard for that, it needs to be done by hand.
-Create a configuration under `/QOpenSys/etc/nginx/` called php.conf (or whatever you want to call it).
+We will then need to creat an NGINX configuration.
+As there is no wizard this will need to be done by hand.
+Create a configuration under `/QOpenSys/etc/nginx/` called php.conf

-In this example, I'm going to mimic the file structure of an Apache webserver on IBM i:
+In this example, we will mimic the file structure of an Apache webserver on IBM i:

 - /www/php: base root
 - /www/php/logs: logs directory